FAQs & Instructions

 4) Contents will be hot!
-Use potholders, just as you would with a conventional oven.
+Use potholders as with a conventional oven.

-5) Thaw frozen food before cooking so your food can reach 140 F (60 C) as soon as possible, as pathogens thrive below these temperatures.
+6) Thaw frozen food before cooking so your food can reach 140 F (60 C) as soon as possible, as pathogens thrive below these temperatures.
 If the temperature falls below 140 F (60 C), transfer to an alternative cooking method.
-Always follow USDA Basics for Handling Food Safely.
+Always follow the basics for handling food safely.
 See the chart below for internal food cooking temperatures.
 As with a conventional oven, always use an internal probe food thermometer.
 This is NOT the same as the oven thermometer provided.

 6) Before first use, wash pot and metal heat-conductor.
 Lightly grease pot.

 7) Do not use knives or sharp metal utensils with the pot or put empty pot in oven.